Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

-\begin{definition} An \textbf{orientation structure} on a flow category $\cC=\{C_i,\cM_{i,j}\}$ is the following structures. \begin{enumerate} \item There are topological line bundles $o_i$ over $C_i$ with $\Z_2$ gradings for every $C_i$ and topological line bundles $o_{i,j}$ over $\cM_{i,j}$ with $\Z_2$ gradings for every $\cM_{i,j}$. \item There is a grading preserving bundle isomorphism over $\cM_{i,j}$,
+\begin{definition} An \textbf{orientation structure} on a flow category $\cC=\{C_i,\cM_{i,j}\}$ consists of the following structures. \begin{enumerate} \item There are topological line bundles $o_i$ over $C_i$ with $\Z/2$ gradings for every $C_i$ and topological line bundles $o_{i,j}$ over $\cM_{i,j}$ with $\Z/2$ gradings for every $\cM_{i,j}$. \item There is a grading preserving bundle isomorphism over $\cM_{i,j}$,

 and a grading preserving bundle isomorphism over $\cM_{i,j}\times_j \cM_{j,k}\subset \partial \cM_{i,k}$,